 Think of it as the feline version of a suntan.

 Due to their genetic makeup, true onyx-hued cats produce a lot of melanin.

-This pigment makes their coats black and their eyes a captivating amber shade, an extremely rare eye color in humans.
+This pigment makes their coats black and their eyes a captivating amber shade, an extremely rare eye colour in humans.

 A sight for sore eyes indeed.

 In Ancient Egypt, all cats, including black cats, were considered sacred and worshipped.

 The goddess Bastet, a deity often depicted as a woman with the head of a black cat, was strongly associated with domestic cats.

 Every house and temple had at least one cat as it was seen as a way to bring luck into your family

 Historically, sailors and fishermen believed that having a black cat onboard would bring the ship good luck and guarantee a safe journey (with the added benefit of fewer rats).